WordPress/gutenberg/packages/data/README.md

 <a name="createReduxStore" href="#createReduxStore">#</a> **createReduxStore**

-Creates a namespace object with a store derived from the reducer given.
+Creates a data store definition for the provided Redux store options containing properties describing reducer, actions, selectors, controls and resolvers.

 _Usage_